chmoder/finance_tokenizer/README.md

-# Tokenizer
+# Financial Tokenizer

-Tokenizer is a library for tokenizing credit card data.
+Financial Tokenizer is a library for tokenizing credit card data.

 #### add tokenizer as a dependency to Cargo.toml
 ```toml